Mount Rundle is a popular hike from the Town of Banff to the true summit with lofty views over the Bow Valley in Banff National Park, Alberta, Canada.

 Supper happens at Phil's in Banff before heading home to Calgary with a spectacular sunset in the rear view mirror.
 There is an isolated super cell directly over Calgary which later prompted tornado warnings and caused golf-ball-sized hail storms.

 The day has been long, tough and immensely rewarding.
-All of our objectives are met and the experience will create an indelible memory.
+All of our objectives are met and the experience will create an indelible memories of hard work, achievement and valuable relationships.